“Rocco absolutely loves it at The Ark. When I dropped him off recently – all he said was ‘Bye Mum, go home!’ ”

 Rocco is four and has three sisters and one brother: Tyrell, aged 13; Tegan, 10; Indie-Rose, 8; and Darcie, 2.
 He is a delightful little boy and puts a smile on the faces of everybody he meets at The Ark.

-Noah’s Ark Children’s Hospice has been a part of Rocco and his family’s lives since he was six months old after he was diagnosed with Type 1 Spinal Muscular Atrophy as a baby; a life-limiting condition which affects all of his muscles and means that he has very limited mobility.
+Noah’s Ark Children’s Hospice has been a part of Rocco and his family’s lives since he was six months old after he was diagnosed with Type 1 Spinal Muscular Atrophy as a baby; a life-limiting condition that affects all of his muscles and means that he has very limited mobility.

 Thanks to the care and support provided by Noah’s Ark, Rocco has gained greater independence and has been able to access opportunities and activities that may not otherwise have been possible.
 This has had profoundly positive impacts on the lives of Rocco and his family, and they face the future with excitement.
 Rocco begins mainstream school in September – something his mum, Kimberley, “never thought would be possible.”